yeehaa123/elab/CHAT/lab.md

 Post-doc travel       3.000,00 for 2 post-docs

 Milestones:
-Year 1: create one new product or service, PhDs and post-doc preesnt at conferences Year 2: create one new product or service, PhDs and post-doc present at conferences Year 3: create one new product or service, post-doc graduates Year 4: create one new product or service, PhDs finnish dissertations
+Year 1: create at least one new product or service Year 2: create at least one new product or service Year 3: create at least one new product or service Year 4: create at least one new product or service

 ### Key deliverables:

-The research deliverables for this will be published papers and presentations at conferences for the PhD and post-doc researchers.
+The research deliverables for this will be the created products and services, published papers and presentations at conferences for the PhD and post-doc researchers.
 The post-doc will especially write articles on new forms of valorizing humanities research.
 There will also be prototypes developed and models created for embedded research labs.

 ### Publish/distribute results